dbuarque/repack-lambda/README.md

 # Repack Lambda
 [![Build Status](https://travis-ci.org/dbuarque/repack-lambda.svg?branch=master)](https://travis-ci.org/dbuarque/repack-lambda)

-## Repack Lambda is an opnitated AWS Lambda development and management tool without the hassle
+Repack Lambda is an opnitated AWS Lambda development and management tool without the hassle

-This tool is designed to be used for Node.js projects however it can be easily changed to any language.
+Obs.
+This tool is designed to be used with Node.js projects however it can be easily changed to any language.

 ### Features: